-Mr. Mistry laughed and added, “My specialty is to use expensive looking things whereas they may not be cost as much money.”
+Mr. Mistry laughed and added, “My specialty is to use expensive-looking things whereas they may not have cost as much money.”
 That is when I saw the opportunity to ask the price.
 He said not his own villa as they are two combined but the others go for a price of 3 crore rupees (a little more than 600,000 dollars).

 A Late Night Massage